 - What is a decentralized application or DApp?

-- How do DApps differ applications I typically use?
+- How do DApps differ from applications I typically use?

 - Where is my identity kept?

-- Can Blockstack control my data or ID when I use it?
+- Can Blockstack delete my Blockstack ID or deny me use of it?

 - What is the Blockstack Browser?